 We love connecting with students and teachers, during or after school.
-Our chat service is available 24/7 and students may also email or text us for responses within a few days.
+Our chat service is available 24/7 and students may also email us for responses within a few days.

 Answerland librarians help students find resources for their assignments and research projects, and share search strategies and starting resources.